 - Alcohol or drug dependence.

-- An active skin disease like eczema or widespread psoriasis.
+- An active skin disease like severe eczema or widespread psoriasis.

-- Diseases requiring long-term medication or replacement therapy.
+- Some medical conditions requiring long-term medication or replacement therapy.